Skip to content

 Offer: Stake back as a free bet if your horse finishes 2nd to the SP favourite

-Eligible races: Selected weekend UK & Irish horse racing
+Eligible races: Selected weekend UK & Irish horse racing, minimum 5 runners

 Key detail: Refund only triggers if your horse finishes exactly 2nd and the winner is the SP favourite (or joint-favourite in some variations)